mitchellostrow/mitchellostrow.github.io/_pages/about.md

 As our brains are the only proof that flexible intelligence can exist, I seek to bridge the gaps between nervous systems and deep learning by developing a quantitative understanding of how the brain computes.
-For example, I’m interested in designing learning rules and architectures for deep networks based on the nervous system’s structure.
-Given the (abstract) similarities in biological and artificial neural data due to their hierarchical, parallel, nonlinear processing, a neuroscientific analysis of deep neural networks could provide insight into their function.
-This translates back to neuroscience when they are used as a scientific model.
-To that end, I seek to design novel quantitative tools from machine learning, dynamical systems theory and representation learning to analyze the computations performed by both biological and artificial neural networks.
+I seek to design and use methods from computational neuroscience, dynamical systems theory, and representation learning to analyze the computations performed by both biological and artificial neural networks.
+When used as a scientific model, deep neural networks can be used to study brain function in ways beyond contemporary experimental techniques.
+Through these approaches, I want to design brain-inspired artificial intelligence systems, build brain-machine interfaces, and identify the etiology of psychiatric disorders.

 I've worked in medicine (as an EMT), experimental neuroscience, computational neuroscience, and artificial intelligence (in industry).
-I envision utilizing computation beyond basic neuroscience to build brain-machine interfaces, develop novel brain-inspired AI algorithms, and identify the etiology of psychiatric disorders.

 I primarily use Python and its data science / ML ecosystem nowadays, but worked extensively with R in undergraduate.
 I also use Matlab and Julia, on occasion.

 Yale Symposia was kind enough to [profile me](https://www.yalesymposia.com/neuroscience-lab-profile/2021/8/24/exploration-a-trait-shared-by-both-music-and-research) and my undergraduate journey in neuroscience research.